 His 2017/18 season was the most successful.
 He won 18 of 57 races he entered (31.6% win rate).
 His highest season win rate was in the 2021/22 season.
 He won 9 of 10 races (90% win rate).

 When Wout starts a CX race, he is almost always in the top 10.
-Furthermore, he has finished all the CX races he has entered, with a race completion rate of 100%(!).
+Furthermore, he has finished all the CX races he has entered except one, with a race completion rate of 99.55%(!).

-Wout van Aert is 3 times CX World Champion (he was 2nd 5 times behind MVDP) and 5 times CX National Champion.
-He won the World Cup 3 times, European Championships 3 times, and Superprestige once.
-He w
+Wout van Aert is a 3-time CX World Champion (he was 2nd 5 times behind MVDP) and a 5-time CX National Champion.
+He won the World Cup 3 times, the European Championships 3 times, and the Superprestige once.

 Wout van Aert FAQ